scaffold-eth/se-2-challenges/README.md

 ---

 > ❗ ❗ Note that the testing file is a work in progress, so \packages\hardhat-ts\test\challenge-4.ts is incomplete.
 You can run `yarn test` if you like, but may have some failed tests, even with working code.

 ---

-## Checkpoint 7: 💾 Deploy it! 🛰
+## Checkpoint 7: 💾 Deploy your contracts! 🛰

 🛰 Ready to deploy to a public testnet?!?